-- iii. the appropriate level of response based on river stage forecast; - iv. evacuation routes for inhabited, flood prone areas; and - v. identification of critical infrastructure at risk. - 3.
-The City of Selma, Alabama is the non-federal cost sharing sponsor for all features.
+- ii. identification of flood fighting actions to reduce impacts; - iii. the appropriate level of response based on river stage forecast; - iv. evacuation routes for inhabited, flood prone areas; and - v. identification of critical infrastructure at risk.

+3. The City of Selma, Alabama is the non-federal cost sharing sponsor for all features.
 Based on October 2021 price levels, the estimated total first cost of the recommended plan is \$23,897,000.
 In accordance with the cost sharing provisions of Section 103 of the Water Resources Development Act (WRDA) of 1986, as amended (33 U.S.C.
-2213), the non-federal sponsor must contribute a minimum of 35 percent of construction costs, up to a maximum of 50 percent of construction costs, with a minimum 5 percent cash contribution.
-The remaining portion of the non-federal share can be provided in lands, easements, rights-of-way, relocations and dredged or excavated material disposal areas (LERRD); in-kind contributions; cash; or a combination.
+2213), the non-federal sponsor must contribute a minimum of 35 percent of construction costs, up to a maximum of 50 percent of construction costs allocated to structural flood risk management, with a minimum 5 percent cash contribution, and 35 percent of construction costs allocated to nonstructural flood risk management.
+The remaining portion of the non-federal share can be provided in lands, easements, rightsof-way, relocations and dredged or excavated material disposal areas (LERRD); in-kind contributions; cash; or a combination.
 The non-federal costs include the value of LERRD estimated to be \$222,000.
-The City of Selma would be responsible for operation, maintenance, repair, replacement and, rehabilitation (OMRR&R) of the project at \$31,000 per year. - 4.
-Based on a 2.50 percent discount rate and a 50-year period of analysis, the average annual equivalent (AAEQ) costs of the project are estimated at \$889,000, including OMRR&R. Benefits were calculated based on the cost of constructing the soldier-pile wall compared to the next least costly alternative of relocating at-risk structures along the riverbank.
+The City of Selma would be responsible for operation, maintenance, repair, replacement and, rehabilitation (OMRR&R) of the project at \$31,000 per year.

+4. Based on a 2.50 percent discount rate and a 50-year period of analysis, the average annual equivalent (AAEQ) costs of the project, including OMRR&R, are estimated at \$889,000.
+Benefits were calculated based on the cost of constructing the soldier-pile wall compared to the next least costly alternative of relocating at-risk structures along the riverbank.
 The recommended plan provides approximately \$2,786,000 AAEQ benefits.
-The net AAEQ benefits are estimated at \$1,897,000 and the project has a benefit-to-cost ratio of approximately 3.1 to 1. - 5.
-The recommended plan is expected to reduce the risk of failure of ten historic structures along the riverbank viewshed and provide a response plan in advance of imminent flooding.
+The net AAEQ benefits are estimated at \$1,897,000 and the project has a benefit-to-cost ratio of approximately 3.1 to 1.

+5. The recommended plan is expected to reduce the risk of failure of ten historic structures along the riverbank viewshed and provide a response plan for imminent flooding events.
 The ten historic structures are at risk of failure due to riverbank erosion.
 While the soldier pile wall is expected to provide substantial protection, some residual risk remains.
 Failure of the wall and potential life loss and structural instability of the protected buildings is considered a very low risk.
 The flood response plan's residual risk is related to the sponsor's ability to implement and maintain the plan and willingness by residents to adhere to recommendations laid out in the plan and directed by the sponsor.
 The residual risks have been communicated to the non-federal sponsor, who understands and agrees with the assessment of the plan.
 The recommended plan has been designed to avoid or minimize environmental impacts while maximizing safety and economic benefits to the community.
 The study team organized and participated in stakeholder engagements throughout the process and worked with the local community to achieve a balance of project goals and public concerns.